Share this job:

 - Growth mentality with a desire to learn from highly skilled industry professionals across multiple fields to grow your professional development.

 About Swiss Re

 Swiss Re is one of the world’s leading providers of reinsurance, insurance and other forms of insurance-based risk transfer, working to make the world more resilient.
 We anticipate and manage a wide variety of risks, from natural catastrophes and climate change to cybercrime.
+We cover both Property & Casualty and Life & Health.
 Combining experience with creative thinking and cutting-edge expertise, we create new opportunities and solutions for our clients.
 This is possible thanks to the collaboration of more than 14,000 employees across the world.

 Our success depends on our ability to build an inclusive culture encouraging fresh perspectives and innovative thinking.
 We embrace a workplace where everyone has equal opportunities to thrive and develop professionally regardless of their age, gender, race, ethnicity, gender identity and/or expression, sexual orientation, physical or mental ability, skillset, thought or other characteristics.
 In our inclusive and flexible environment everyone can bring their authentic selves to work and their passion for sustainability.